agarbato/unicloud/README.md

 ## Troubleshooting

-Since the startup process prints everything on standard output run
+Startup process prints everything on standard output, run

     docker-compose logs

 to find useful information.
 Don't switch role between client and server as you could end up in a messy situation.
 Try to start fresh deleting data folder to create the initial configuration.
-Check example folder where you can find some working docker-compose files.
+Do not try to reinvent the wheel, Check example folder where you can find some working docker-compose files.
 If you need help create an issue providing logs and your docker-compose, I'll be happy to help.
 Windows WSL clients are known to have some issue with SSH, check older issue on the repo.
+If you can get your client to sync make sure SSH is running, a clear message will inform you if it's not.
+On server /data/log you'll find ssh debug logs among others logs.

 ## Server, Client and replica server